-This module explores the theory and application of financial reporting principles and their reflection within published financial statements, together with the accompanying financial analysis through ratios and other analytical techniques.
+This module explores the theory and application of financial reporting principles and their substance and associated reflections within published financial statements, together with the accompanying financial analysis through ratios and other analytical techniques.

 Upon successul completion of the module, a student will be able to:

 - Understand why it is important for commercial businesses, and in particular limited companies, to account for the financial valaue of transactions, events and activities.

 - Distinguish between different uses of accounting information and relate these uses to the needs of different groups of stakeholders.